 F.A.Q.
 About Graduate Assistantships in the School of Art

 Graduate Assistantships are available in each major program area and are awarded annually on a competitive basis.
-The service commitment of a graduate assistant appointment may involve teaching, research, or technical support responsibilities, for an average 20 hours per week.
-Graduate assistants are required to enroll for a minimum of eight credit hours per semester.
-Individuals applying for a Graduate Assistantship should contact Linda Hoeptner-Poling to schedule an interview with a faculty person from the area to which they are applying.
+The service commitment of a graduate assistant appointment may involve teaching and/or technical support responsibilities, for an average 20 hours per week.
+Graduate assistants are required to enroll for a minimum of eight credit hours per semester, but may be required to enroll in more hours to meet program timelines.

 What kind of assistantships do you offer?